axtk/transient-state/README.md

 const ItemList = () => {
     const [items, setItems] = useState([]);
+    // the custom string key parameter tags the action's state so
+    // that another component can access this state by the same tag
 +   const [state, withState] = useTransientState('fetch-items');

     useEffect(() => {